DataDog/documentation/content/account_management/multi_account.md

 **Notes**:

-* This call requires a feature to be turned on for the parent org.
-Please contact support@datadoghq.com for more information.
+* This call requires a feature to be turned on for the parent organization.
+Contact support@datadoghq.com for more information.
-* The new organization is completely independent from the parent (except for billing purposes if 'parent_billing' was specified) hence parent orgs have no edit/view/disable rights in the orgs they create.
+* The new organization is completely independent from the parent (except for billing purposes if 'parent_billing' was specified) hence parent organizations have no edit/view/disable rights in the organizations they create.
-* Commands such as getting org info or adding users can be issued directly as the child org by using org.public_id, api_key.key and application_key.hash provided in this response.
+* Commands such as getting organization info or adding users can be issued directly as the child organization by using `org.public_id`, `api_key.key` and `application_key.hash` provided in this response.

 ### Get all managed organizations

-As specified in the [Create a new organization section](/#create-a-new-organization), this command is only useful to retrieve information about the current org until further changes.
+As specified in the [Create a new organization section](/#create-a-new-organization), this command is only useful to retrieve information about the current organization until further changes.

 Request: